Software-Improvement-Group/sigridci/docs/capabilities/system-security.md

 ### Prioritizing security findings
   * **Sprint approaches:** A tactic during sprints is to use a kind of *Boy Scout* approach, where you compare findings for files while you are modifying them.
 This tends to be efficient because you are already working in/analyzing the code.
 Consider making this part of the *Definition of Done*.
 See also [the agile development workflow](../workflows/agile-development-process.md#for-maintainability-focus-on-technical-debt-that-is-affecting-you-right-now).
     * Please see the [Agile workflow page regarding refinement/planning](../workflows/agile-development-process.md#triage-security-and-osh-findings) for a further discussion on processing security findings in an Agile workflow.
-* *Prioritizing by severity* is the typical approach, and this is faithful to agile practices (assuming you choose the action with the highest return first).
+* **Prioritizing by severity** is the typical approach, and this is faithful to agile practices (assuming you choose the action with the highest return first).
 This way you move from urgent to less urgent findings.
-* Prioritizing based on grouping by patterns means that you may exclude or solve many findings in one go.
+* **Prioritizing by pattern grouping** means that you may exclude or solve many findings in one go.
 There are indeed cases when a whole class of findings can be excluded because for some reason the findings are not applicable or can be resolved in one place.
+You can arrive by this grouping e.g. by using "Finding Type" (specific vulnerability) or "CWE" (more general weakness).
+See our [section on grouping findings above](#different-possible-grouping-of-security-findings).

 ## SIG may offer consultancy services to help you with security
 Depending on your agreement with SIG, security expertise consultancy may be available.
 Or this can be offered as a separate consultancy effort.
 See also [this question in the security FAQ](faq-security.md#to-what-extent-does-sig-provide-consultancy-for-security-findings).